-Yerba mate is a tea-like beverage that is traditionally consumed in many regions in South America.
+Yerba mate is an extremely healthy tea-like beverage that is traditionally consumed in many regions in South America.
 The drink is prepared by drying the leaves of the yerba mate plant over a fire, and then steeping them with hot or cold water in a gourd.
-Mate does contain a compound similar to caffeine that some have dubbed “mateine”, though many people with caffeine sensitivity can drink yerba mate and do not experience the adverse reactions that coffee gives them.
+Some people prepare mate in a french press, or even tea bags.

-Mate has an earthy, bitter flavor that has been likened to green tea, but it is often infused with other herbs, spices, and sweeteners to alter the taste.
+Mate has an earthy, bitter flavor that has been likened to green tea, but it is often infused with other herbs, spices, or sweeteners to alter the taste.

-Drinking mate can provide a number of positive effects, including a suppressed appetite, weight loss, reduced blood pressure and improved focus and energy.
-People have reported that mate increases alertness without causing the negative side effects of coffee and other caffeine-rich drinks.
+Drinking mate can provide a number of positive effects, including a suppressed appetite, weight loss, reduced blood pressure, and improved focus and energy.
+Mate also has anti-inflammatory, antioxidant, and anti-bacterial properties.

 4. Matcha Tea